-Under the General Data Protection Regulation (GDPR) you have a number of privacy rights.
+Under the privacy law General Data Protection Regulation (GDPR) you have a number of privacy rights.
 These rights are listed below, together with a description of each right, explaining exactly what it means for you if you exercise it.

-Right to be forgotten/erasure: You have the right to have your data removed by withdrawing the consent that you have previously given.
-After your consent has been withdrawn, SHM will no longer collect data from your medical file or from the leftover material stored at the hospital.
-Data collected in the national SHM database up to that point will no longer be used for new studies.

-Right to object: You have the right to object if you feel that your data are being used for something other than the original purpose.

-This right applies if you feel that you have never given permission for scientific research by SHM.
-If you believe that you have not given consent, SHM will stop collecting data from your medical file and from the leftover material stored at the hospital.
+- Right to be forgotten/erasure: You have the right to have your data removed by withdrawing the consent that you have previously given.
+After your consent has been withdrawn, SHM will no longer collect data from your medical file or from the leftover material stored at the hospital and your personal data will be anonymised.
+Data collected in the national SHM database up to that point will no longer be used for new studies. - Right to object: You have the right to object if you feel that your data are being used for something other than the original purpose. - This right applies if you feel that you have never given permission for scientific research by SHM.
+If you believe that you have not given consent, SHM will stop collecting data from your medical file and from the leftover material stored at the hospital and your personal data will be anonymised.
 Data collected in the national SHM database up to that point will no longer be used for new studies.